An O-RAN Framework for AI/ML-Based Localization with OpenAirInterface and FlexRIC

 The box plots in Figure~\ref{fig:box_plot} visualize the distributions of the error in all 16 test points.
-The lower whisker is set at the 10th percentile and the higher at the 90th percentile.
-We observe different error distributions across the test points with different skewness.
-For most test point, the median error, represented by the orange line, lies in the expected range under $4m$ in most of the test points except test points H,I and O.
+The lower whisker is set at the 10th percentile, and the higher whisker is set at the 90th percentile.
+We observe different error distributions across the test points with varying skewness.
+For most test points, the median error, represented by the orange line, lies in the expected range under 4~m in most of the test points except test points H,I and O.

 Figure~\ref{fig:ue_trajectory_results} shows the CC predictions in a moving scenario for a UE taking the following trajectory: $ B \rightarrow C \rightarrow D \rightarrow E \rightarrow L \rightarrow M \rightarrow N \rightarrow O \rightarrow P \rightarrow A \rightarrow B$.
 For error analysis in this moving scenario, existing tools such as those based on real-time kinematic positioning (RTK) can deliver cm-level positioning accuracy which can be considered as ground truth for outdoor deployments.
 However, it remains complicated to evaluate the positioning error.
 This is mainly due to practical impairments, such as synchronizing the CC predictions with RTK measurements.
 In future developments, more reliable and robust methods will be investigated to assess the positioning accuracy for a moving UE.